 log - Generates an RMON log entry when the event is triggered.
-Log messages are processed based on the current configuration settings for event logging (see "Event Logging").
+Log messages are processed based on the current configuration settings for event logging (see "Event Logging" on page 144).

-trap - Sends a trap message to all configured trap managers (see "snmpserver host").
+trap - Sends a trap message to all configured trap managers (see the snmp-server host command).